7se182/7se182/README.md

   - C (6 years' experience, used in lectures and have studied for myself)
   - C# (a half year's experience, to create a software for my study)
   - Python (in total, a year's experience, mainly for data processing and analysis)
-  - JavaScript (about a half year's experience, to study WebGL)
   - Swift (just started learning, for my interest)
   - Java (just started learning again, for my interest)
+  - MATLAB (used in lectures and using for my study)
 </p>
 <p>

 ### The Other Programming Languages that I have studied before:
   - C++ (used in a lecture)
   - R (used in a lecture)
+  - JavaScript (about a half year's experience, to study WebGL)
   - MATLAB (used in lectures and for my previous study)
 </p>
 <br>